 What's less distasteful is using reclaimed water for crop irrigation.
 Wastewater used for food crop irrigation has higher treatment requirements than water used for non-food crops.
 Actually, recycled water could contain a higher amount of certain nutrients important for crop irrigation, which the Environmental Protection Agency claims may reduce the need for fertilizers [source: EPA].
 For instance, treated wastewater is usually high in nitrogen and phosphorus.
 However, fertilizers are specially formulated to meet given nutrient needs, whereas treated wastewater is not.
 The wastewater might meet one nutrient requirement but be deficient or excessive in another.

 Whenever wastewater is used, however, we reduce our dependence on fresh, potable water, freeing it up for other use and leading us to increased environmental sustainability.
-For lots more information on environmentally friendly options, see the links on the next page.
+For lots more information on environmentally friendly options, see the links below.